tokenized/docs/main-concepts-authorization-flags.md

 AssetAuthFlags = XYZM[]

 where X = Permitted, Y = Issuer Proposal, Z = Token Holder Proposal and N = the index of the field within the action, M[] = an array of booleans equal to the # of voting systems in the contract.
-If Y and Z are false, then M is empty
+If Y and Z are false, then M is empty.

 When you parse the authorization flags, you get an array of permission objects containing XYZM[] that has a length corresponding the the number of fields in the contract or asset.
 The Contract Offer and Asset Creation is used to determine the indexes of the fields.
 Index 0 is the field after the header.